martylamb/dumbtemplates/README.md

 <a class="mk-toclify" id="why-the-name"></a>
 ## Why the name?

-1. `DumbTemplate`s are really pretty unsophisticated (which IMHO is a good thing for some purposes).
+1. `DumbTemplates` are really pretty unsophisticated (which IMHO is a good thing for some purposes).
 There are some seemingly arbitrary but liveable limitations (e.g., "don't use spaces in your variable names").
 2. Template parsing uses regular expressions.
 While expedient, many would consider this dumb.
 3. It has only been minimally tested.
 This is dumb.
 4. It was originally slapped together very quickly out of frustration with some other libraries.
 It seemed dumb to me that I even found them necessary (and maybe they were not necessary, in which case I am dumb.)
-5. `DumbTemplate`s are actually pretty good.
+5. `DumbTemplates` are actually pretty good.
 And [good is dumb.](http://www.imdb.com/title/tt0094012/quotes)